hassaanakram/MATLAB-Learning-Algorithms/README.md

 # MATLAB-Learning-Algorithms
-This repo holds the learning algorithms presented in the Machine Learning course by Andrew Ng implemented in MATLAB.
+This repo holds the learning algorithms presented in the Machine Learning course by Andrew Ng implemented in MATLAB and some kaggle datasets analysed in MATLAB